Clinton-Davis/chow/README.md

 #### **All Recipes**

-All recipes is the first page we get to see, All the recipes uploaded by the users are seen here.
-The page is "Card" based with a 'snap' shot of the details and a web-based image of the dish.
+All Recipes is the first page we get to see, all the recipes uploaded by the users are seen here.
+The page is "Card" based with a 'snap shot' of the details and a web-based image of the dish.
 The order is newest first by default.
 The design of this is made for browsing, to be scanned over when looking for dinner tonight.
 Once the recipe is selected, the "Lets Chow" button brings you to the Recipe page.

 <details>